dreamonkey/vue-lx-forms/README.md

 > it will result in a new descriptor being created every time the computed property re-evaluate
 > and could cause an infinite recursion loop
 > Use "conditional" helper instead

+### Descriptors and components creation

+Make it work > make it fast > make it beautiful

+When having trouble abstracting it into the descriptor from the start, write everything into the component, then split concerns into composables and use custom descriptor descriptors properties or global properties to abstract it

+At the end of the process, components should contain only the logic needed to display and interact with descriptor, not the logic

 ### Using `descriptor.model` directly